What'sNEW April-June 2012

 Did Mars ever support life?
 If so, evidence thereof in ancient Mars meteorites might be cryptic.
 Now however, an international team says that ubiquitously distributed organic carbon in martian igneous rocks must be "abiotic."
 Because MMC [macromolecular carbon] was always associated with igneous phases, we conclude that it crystallized from the host magma.
 This textural relationship negates any biological origin of the MMC and PAHs.

 What?
 Have they seen those images of lava flowing down Hawaiian slopes into the sea?
 Doesn't that lava acquire organics from the biology it mops up?
-Couldn't the resulting material, after a few billion years of subsequent alteration that might include plate tectonics, possibly exhibit a simlar ubiquitous distribution of organic carbon?
+Couldn't the resulting material, after a few billion years of subsequent alteration, possibly exhibit a simlar ubiquitous distribution of organic carbon?
 We are truly puzzled.

 A. Steele et al., "A Reduced Organic Carbon Component in Martian Basalts" [abstract], doi:10.1126/science.1220715, Science, online 24 May 2012.